lostmygithubaccount/MachineLearningNotebooks/.github/ISSUE_TEMPLATE/azureml_issue.md

 ---
-name: Notebook issue
+name: Azure ML issue
-about: Report an issue with an example notebook
+about: Report an issue with Azure ML
 title: ''
-labels: 'notebook issue'
+labels: 'azureml issue'
 assignees: ''

 ---
-**Which notebook?**
+**Which package(s)?**
-Which notebook is the issue in?
+Which parts of Azure ML or package(s) are you experiencing the issue with?

 **Describe the issue**
 A clear and concise description of what the issue is.